chevah/geck/content/documentation.rst

 Examples of configuration or logs in the documentation should be edited to be more of a real world example.

-For example, instead of 'user', add a real name such as 'alice' or 'bob'.
+For example, instead of 'user', add a real name such as 'alice' or 'bob':

-Example:

 .. sourcecode:: rst